Homemade elderberry syrup with dried elderberries, honey, cinnamon, and ginger. A traditional immune support remedy you can make in an hour.

 - 1 cup raw honey

-On the elderberries: Sambucus nigra (European elderberry) is the species used in virtually all the clinical research.
-Sambucus canadensis (American elderberry) is also used in herbal traditions and has similar compounds, but the European variety is the researched one.
+On the elderberries: Sambucus nigra (European elderberry) is the species behind the European tradition and the one nearly every supplier means when they say elderberry.
+Sambucus canadensis (American elderberry) carries the same family of compounds and has its own long history of use on this side of the Atlantic.
 Mountain Rose Herbs and Frontier Co-op sell organic dried elderberries.
 A one-pound bag makes about four batches of syrup.

 On the honey: Raw honey is added after cooking specifically to preserve its enzymes and beneficial compounds, which break down above 110F.
 The honey serves a dual purpose: sweetener and mild antimicrobial.
 If you need a vegan version, substitute maple syrup at the same ratio, though the shelf life may be shorter.